 While chicken and duck can be cooked in similar ways, duck is often cooked as red meat.
-Like red meats, duck can be served cooked medium rare and light pink on the inside.
+Like red meats, duck can be served cooked in medium rare and light pink on the inside.

-While both chicken and duck meat can be served as fresh meat or as a processed product, chicken is consumed much more often in its processed form.
+While both chicken and duck meat can be served as fresh meat or as a processed product, chicken is much more often consumed in its processed form.

-Based on the cut, the chicken is often divided into three parts: the breast, the wings and the legs.
-The breast is the most commonly used part of the chicken and it is also the whitest.
+Based on the cut, the chicken is often divided into three parts: the breast, the wings, and the legs.
+The breast is the most commonly used part of the chicken, and it is also the whitest.
 The legs are darker and consist of the drumstick and the thigh.
 The wing meat falls somewhere in between the leg meat and the breast.

 Duck meat varieties depend on the species of the bird.
 The most commonly consumed duck in the US is the White Pekin.
 This breed tends to be lower in fats and higher in protein than the other variants.
-The other, less common breeds include the Mallard, the Muscovy and the Moulard.
+The other, less common breeds include the Mallard, the Muscovy, and the Moulard.

-The nutritional values of the meat can differ depending on its variety, cooking method and serving method.
+The nutritional values of the meat can differ depending on its variety, cooking method, and serving method.